More at rubyonrails.org:

 Alternatively, integration can be achieved using the DATABASE_URL environment variable:

-ENV['DATABASE_URL'] # => "trilogy://localhost/blog_development?pool=5"
+ENV["DATABASE_URL"] # => "trilogy://localhost/blog_development?pool=5"

-2.7 Add ActiveSupport::MessagePack
+2.7.
+Add ActiveSupport::MessagePack

 ActiveSupport::MessagePack is a serializer that integrates with the msgpack gem.
 ActiveSupport::MessagePack can serialize the basic Ruby types supported by msgpack, as well as several additional types such as Time, ActiveSupport::TimeWithZone, and ActiveSupport::HashWithIndifferentAccess.
 Compared to JSON and Marshal, ActiveSupport::MessagePack can reduce payload size and improve performance.